design-philosophy

 • Leibniz: The world is the best possible world in the sense that from the smallest set of rules, the largest set of beauty was created.

-• The world grows from a set of simple rules - sometimes called kaleidoscope hypothesis.
+• The world grows from a set of simple rules - sometimes called koleidoscope hypothesis [who?
+F. Cholet in cognitive science context].

-• Leibniz was putting his finger already on the fact of why science works in the first place.
-The world in it's complexity can be described by simpler rules (algorithms).
+• Leibniz: Why does science work in the first place?
+Despite it's complexity, the world can be described by simpler rules (algorithms).

 • Leibniz also already understood that any sequence of data (content level) can be described by a function.

-• For a computer programmer, that is there exists a program that will output a string of N bit length:
+• For a computer programmer, there exists always a program that will output a string of N bit length: Example in Clojure

 • Hermann Weyl (paraphrazed): If you would allow any function to count as 'law of nature', the notion of law of nature would be vacuous.

-• In other words, science can find rules that compress the description of the world, make it predictable.
+• In other words, science can find rules that compress the description of the world and make it predictable.

 • This interplay of simplicity and comlexity comes out everywhere (in science and explanation making) once you look.